4neesh/DevBlog/src/posts/002javaObjectNotation.md

 ```

 <p>
-<span style="background-color: #FFFF00">Linear complexity O(n)</span>, defines a linear growth of algorithm complexity in-line with the growth of elements.
+<span style="background-color: #FFFF00">Linear time O(n)</span>, defines the linear growth of algorithm complexity in-line with the growth of elements.
 The below code snippet illustrates an operation of O(n)<br>
 </p>

 ```java{numberLines: true}